On the face of it, you might think that an outsourced payroll service is a luxury your business cannot afford.

 - Running / distributing reports

-- Processing Super and uploading
+- Processing superannuation and uploading to clearing house

 - Single Touch Payroll (STP) processing